LaTeX examples: How to reference a figure or table

 Solution

 Being able to automatically reference a figure within a LaTeX document is a very cool thing.
-This referencing capability lets you easily give readers the exact number of a figure, or tell them what page number a figure is located on with the use of a few LaTeX commands (\label, \ref, and \pageref).
+This referencing capability lets you easily give readers the exact number of a figure, and also tell them what page number a figure is located on with the use of a few LaTeX commands (\label, \ref, and \pageref).
 The same technique works for referencing other objects within a LaTeX document, including tables and equations.

 1) Define your LaTeX figure